 Do not give it more than a month because it is unlikely to be effective and by that time, the customer excitement has waned off.
-You need to gauge which trial period enhances user experience and makes them want to sign up and keep using the product.
+You need to gauge which trial period enhances user experience and makes them want to sign up and keep using the sale product.
 In most cases, 14 days is a good time, and always remember; short and sweet is the way to go.

 3. Make your email campaigns personal

-4. High value demos
+4. High-value demos

 It is all part of a successful user onboarding process.
-Most times, the pain points within the products contribute to high churn rates for any Saas product.
-Clearing out these points by making the features easier to use and implementing demos (video and written content) will reduce the churn rates during trial periods or initial sign up months leading to increased sales.
+Most times, the pain points within the products contribute to high churn rates for any SaaS product.
+Clearing out these points by making the features easier to use and implementing demos (video and written content) will reduce the churn rates during trial periods or initial sign-up months leading to increased sales.

-Additionally, demos do not have to only address paint points.
+Additionally, demos do not have to only address pain points.
 It is always advised to have demos for your product leading up to a sale as a call-to-action (CTA).
 This is for new customers who are trying to understand your value before signing up, or for the free trial customer who just wants to learn more about the product they want to pay for.
 Demos with sales CTAs are a great way to increase your sales.

 5. Follow up

 Using products like Groove, Intercom, and CRM products like Infusionsoft, you can set follow-ups to go out when customers do not respond.
 This allows you to get a clear yes or no from your users or prospective customers.
-As they say, the money is in the follow up.
+As they say, the money is in the follow-up.

 6. Perfect the onboarding process

-One of the best secrets of a successful Saas product is in the first week of your customer’s life with your product.
+One of the best secrets of a successful SaaS product is in the first week of your customer’s life with your product.
 This period needs to be intense.
 It has to be refined over and over.
-Initially when most Saas startups launch, they have huge churn rates during the first weeks of a customer’s life.
+Initially, when most SaaS startups launch, they have huge churn rates during the first weeks of a customer’s life.
 Refining the onboarding process changes this to a huge extent.

 7. Pricing your product effectively

-Therefore, finding out the sweet spot in pricing is an essential determinant of the success of your Saas product.
+Therefore, finding out the sweet spot in pricing is an essential determinant of the success of your SaaS product.
 Most successful products have used the cost of acquiring one customer as a determinant of the final pricing.
 Pricing properly ensures the optimum growth for your company in terms of sales, revenues, and user numbers.